 Assigned to: _________

 Transition-In.
-AveningTech understands the success of this program relies on an effective contract transition — in fact, contract transition is the most critical phase in the life of a contract.
+AveningTech understands the success of this program relies on an effective contract transition — in fact, contract transition is one of the most critical phases in the life of a contract.
 A transition that goes well sets the stage for good contractor/Government relations and smooth performance throughout the performance period.
 A transition that goes badly undermines relationships and confidence in the new contract team when cooperation between the Government and new contractor is most critical.
 It can take months to recover performance to acceptable levels.

 Upon notice of award and before the start date — and non-billable to the government — we will initiate a pre-start-up phase so that the day of contract start will correspond with the start date of any new hires we are making to fill those inevitable empty slots.
 We understand that the support required cannot be allowed to degrade as a result of contract transition.
 We also understand that the best contract transitions are cooperative efforts between the customer and new contractor.
 All parties suffer when it goes badly, but most importantly, the mission suffers, an unacceptable situation.
 We will deliver a final Transition-In Plan no later than 5 business days after program kickoff.